corda/contract-sdk/README.md

     }

 Remember, if you don't provide the `targetClasses` parameter then the default behaviour is that the annotation targets all states whose types belong to the contract.

+## Disclaimer

+Whilst each of the verification logic behind each annotation has been tested, always test your contract logic independently before using it in production.